Azrantha/FFXIV-Fishing-Tracker/README.md

 - Clone the project to your computer.
 - Open command-line, and navigate to *Path To Cloned Project*\VisualStudio
-- Type msbuild and press enter.
+- Type msbuild and press enter (You may need to add msbuild to your path for this to work).
 Wait for it to finish.

 # Deploying the Server
 You must build the server locally first!

-- Open command-line, navigate to your iisexpress.exe file(typically found in C:\Program Files\IIS Express)
+- Open command-line, navigate to your iisexpress.exe file (typically found in C:\Program Files\IIS Express)
 - Type iisexpress.exe /path:"*\Path To Cloned Project*\VisualStudio\PrecompiledWeb\localhost_64067" /port:5000 *(Or other port if desired)*
 - The server will now continue to run on the specified port until you close the command-line interface, or type Q into the console.